Unleash Imagination Vision

 Imagination in Service to Society ─ science fiction writer, Cixin Liu, nine-time winner of the Galaxy Award and winner of the Hugo Award.

-Their remarks will inspire thought and conversation on a wide range of issues and opportunities.
-All guests will enjoy a reception and dinner with the participants, experts, and Awardees.
+All guests enjoyed a reception and dinner with the participants, experts, and Awardees.

 Unleash Imagination Partners

-The Clarke Foundation’s programmatic partners for 2018 Unleash Imagination-Shape the Future include the Foundation’s sister organization, the Arthur C. Clarke Center for Human Imagination at the University of California at San Diego; the KIDMuseum, Carnegie Institution for Science and the Museum of Science Fiction.
-As the program enters its third year and develops its plans for 2020 and beyond, the Foundation seeks to expand programmatic and presenting partnerships to include foundations, individuals and the corporate sector.
+The Clarke Foundation’s programmatic partners for 2018 Unleash Imagination-Shape the Future included the Foundation’s sister organization, the Arthur C. Clarke Center for Human Imagination at the University of California at San Diego; the KIDMuseum, Carnegie Institution for Science and the Museum of Science Fiction.
+As the program expands, the Foundation seeks to join with programmatic partnerships to include foundations, individuals and the corporate sector.

-Unleash Imagination’s 2018 marketing partner is Hughes, an Echostar Company.
+Since 2018, Unleash Imagination’s marketing partner has been Hughes, an Echostar Company.

 About Arthur C. Clarke and the Arthur C. Clarke Foundation